phoenixframework/phoenix/guides/deployment/heroku.md

 - [The built-in observer](https://elixir-lang.org/getting-started/debugging.html#observer) can't be used with Heroku.
   - Heroku does allow for connection into your dyno, but you won't be able to use the observer to watch the state of your dyno.

-If you are just getting started or you don't expect to use the features above, Heroku should be enough for your needs.
+If you are just getting started, or you don't expect to use the features above, Heroku should be enough for your needs.
 For instance, if you are migrating an existing application running on Heroku to Phoenix, keeping a similar set of features, Elixir will perform just as well or even better than your current stack.

 If you want a platform-as-a-service without these limitations, try [Gigalixir](gigalixir.html).
 If you would rather deploy to a cloud platform, such as EC2, Google Cloud, etc, consider using `mix release`.

 ## Steps

-Let's separate this process into a few steps so we can keep track of where we are.
+Let's separate this process into a few steps, so we can keep track of where we are.

 - Initialize Git repository
 - Sign up for Heroku